Incentive Attacks in BTC: Short-Term Revenue Changes and Long-Term Efficiencies: Introduction

-Short-term revenue changes and profit lag of the adversaries mounting the selfish mining attack of Eyal and Sirer (and its intermittent version) \cite{selfish-mining} has been analyzed with Monte-Carlo simulations in \cite{intermittent_mining} and more rigorously in \cite{grunspan2019-profitability-selfish-mining,time_average_selfish_mining,profit_lag}.
+Short-term revenue changes and profit lag of the adversaries mounting the selfish mining attack of Eyal and Sirer (and its intermittent version) \cite{selfish-mining} has been analyzed with Monte Carlo simulations in \cite{intermittent_mining} and more rigorously in \cite{grunspan2019-profitability-selfish-mining,time_average_selfish_mining,profit_lag}.
 However, the literature lacks a rigorous short-term analysis for general selfish mining strategies such as optimal selfish mining \cite{optimal-selfish}.
-To do so, we use $L$-stubborn mining strategies introduced in \cite{doger2025selfishminersdoublespend} to systematically analyze short-term revenue changes as well as the profit lags. $L$-stubborn mining strategies framework are considered as a substitute for the optimal selfish mining strategies introduced in \cite{optimal-selfish} where the resulting optimal revenue ratios are within $10^{-2}$ of the revenue ratios obtained from the $\epsilon$-optimal mining strategies of \cite{optimal-selfish} and many relevant quantities needed in the analysis can be expressed and calculated with simple formulas, whereas quantities such as profit lags, short-term revenue changes cannot be obtained using the MDP model of \cite{optimal-selfish}.
+Even though \cite{time_average_selfish_mining} provides a general formula for revenue changes of optimal selfish mining, one has to run the MDP model of \cite{optimal-selfish} for each parameter and perform subsequent numerical analysis such as finding average rewards of the optimal policy in the steady state or a Monte Carlo analysis.
+To explicitly analyze short-term revenue changes as well as the profit lags for all possible parameters without running MDPs/Monte Carlo simulations, we use $L$-stubborn mining strategies introduced in \cite{doger2025selfishminersdoublespend}. $L$-stubborn mining strategies framework are considered as a substitute for the optimal selfish mining strategies introduced in \cite{optimal-selfish} where the optimal revenue ratios are within $10^{-2}$ of the revenue ratios obtained from the $\epsilon$-optimal mining strategies of \cite{optimal-selfish} and many relevant quantities needed in the analysis can be explicitly expressed in closed from with simple formulas.

 Authors of \cite{profit_lag} prove that the alternate mining strategy, which prescribes the adversary to switch between Bitcoin (BTC) and Bitcoin Cash (BCH) in regular intervals corresponding to difficulty adjustments, benefits the adversary without any revenue loss in the short-term.
 We contribute to the analysis by showing that, under such an attack, the loyal honest miners of BTC observe the same positive revenue change in the short-term as the adversary that hops between coins.
 We further note that the increase in revenue per computational power is equal for both honest and adversarial miners and proportional to the adversarial fraction of hashpower.